 Common Name: Galbanum

-Ferula gummosa is a Perennial up to 1.00 metres tall.
+Ferula gummosa is a perennial plant that can grow up to 1.00 metres tall.

 W. Asia - Central Iran, Turkey and southern Russia.